MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 SfBO uses mutual TLS (MTLS) for server communications within O365 and TLS from clients to the service, rendering this attack very difficult to impossible to achieve within the time period in which a given conversation could be attacked.
 TLS authenticates all parties and encrypts all traffic.
 This does not prevent eavesdropping, but the attacker cannot read the traffic unless the encryption is broken.

-O protocolo TURN é usado para fins de mídia em tempo real.
+O protocolo de ativação é usado para fins de mídia em tempo real.
 O protocolo de ativação não obriga o tráfego a ser criptografado e as informações que ele está enviando são protegidas pela integridade da mensagem.
 Embora ele esteja aberto para espionagem, as informações que ele está enviando (ou seja, endereços IP e porta) podem ser extraídas diretamente simplesmente examinando os endereços de origem e de destino dos pacotes.
 O serviço SfBO garante que os dados sejam válidos verificando a integridade da mensagem usando a chave derivada de alguns itens, incluindo uma senha de ativação, que nunca é enviada em texto não criptografado.
-O SRTP é usado para o tráfego de mídia e também é criptografado.
+O SRTP é usado para tráfego de mídia e também é criptografado.

 ### <a name="identity-spoofing-ip-address-spoofing"></a>Falsificação de ID (endereço de IP de Falsificação)
 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.
 Within the context of Microsoft Lync Server 2010, this situation comes into play only if an administrator has done both of the following: